Joi/joi.github.io/_posts/2020-10-18-chuck-roast-billows.md

 It turned out OK.

 For the most part, the temperature ran too hot for most of the session, but when I opened the lid a few time around 3:30 PM, it finally got low enough for the fan to kick in.
 It kept it at the right temperature like a thermostat for awhile, but then the fire started to go out and I had a bit of a crisis and had to light more coals in a chimney and add them.
-By the time I got them back in the grill, my internal temperature had hit what seeped to be the [[Evaporation Effect]] so I wrapped the meat and cranked up the set point and landed the internal temperature at my target 180ºF with only 1 min left on my target time.
+By the time I got them back in the grill, my internal temperature had hit what seeped to be the [[evaporation-effect]] so I wrapped the meat and cranked up the set point and landed the internal temperature at my target 180ºF with only 1 min left on my target time.

 ![Chart](/images/signals-chart.png)
 [Here's a log of my session on ThermoWorks Cloud](https://cloud.thermoworks.com/shared/6Ewsfp1iF9Gur38X4R8g)